 After Ovulation Symptoms: What To Look For

-By Dr. Kenosha Gleaton, fertility expert and OBGYN
+By Dr. Kenosha Gleaton, OBGYN

 Phases of the menstrual cycle and pregnancy share many common symptoms, and it can be difficult to tell them apart.
 Whether or not you’re trying to conceive, it can be helpful to know what symptoms you may experience after ovulation or during the start of early pregnancy.

 A Menstrual Cycle Overview

 To recap, there are four phases of the menstrual cycle, which is on average about 28-35 days long.
 Phase one, menstruation, kicks off day one of the cycle and lasts about a week.
 The follicular phase, or phase two, stretches from menstruation to ovulation.
 This phase is about two to three weeks long and can vary month to month.
 Ovulation is phase three, which is when an egg is released from the ovary and luteinizing hormone is surging.
 Then comes phase four, which is known as the luteal phase.
 Luteal phase stretches from ovulation to the start of the next menstrual cycle.

 Ovulation symptoms can vary from person to person, and may be fairly similar to period symptoms or premenstrual symptoms.
 Two signs that are unique to ovulation include a noticeable difference in cervical mucus and basal body temperature, which are two methods that can be used when tracking ovulation alongside an ovulation test.
 Cervical mucus tends to become creamy right before ovulation, and becomes an egg white consistency during the most fertile period.
 Basal body temperature rises about half a degree the week surrounding ovulation, although this may only be seen in about 80% of women.
 Other ovulation symptoms you may notice include :

 - Breast pain (learn more about breast pain during ovulation here).

 - Abdominal pain and cramping

 Post Ovulation Symptoms